DhaneshAbhipraya/THESYMBOL-PY/README.md

 # THESYMBOL-PY
-THESYMBOL on python with basic CLI
+THESYMBOL with only the Python language with basic CLI